fredamakarie/alx_html_css/README.md

 - `tweets.html`: A second page with more content

 ✅ **CSS**
-- `style.css`: My very first CSS file! 🎨
+- `styles.css`: My very first CSS file! 🎨
+- `base.css`: extra styling for the pages.

 ---